-‘Love Blossoms’: Hallmark Movie–Belgium Perfume Maker Needs Secret Ingredient
+‘Love Blossoms’: Hallmark Movie — Belgium Perfume Maker Needs Secret Ingredient

 However, if Olivia thinks Dec is going to turn over on Violet, she has another thing coming.
 Dec is madly in love with Violet, who he met at the local coffee shop.
 Right away, they hit it off once Dec recognized the aroma of apple and blossom.
 Highly impressed with Dec’s nose for detail, Violet convinced him to help her discover the secret droplet that makes SKY unique.

-Now, as time winds down and Valentine’s Day looms ahead, Violet has a huge decision to make.
-Will she return to Boston to make her own dreams come true or will she stay in Belgium to run her family’s perfumery while enjoying fruits of love with her new beau, Dec.
+Now, as time winds down and Valentine’s Day looms, Violet has a huge decision to make.
+Will she return to Boston to make her own dreams come true, or will she stay in Belgium to run her family’s perfumery, while enjoying fruits of love with her new beau, Dec.

 is it Saturday at 9pm yet? #loveblossoms #vicariouslylivethroughhallmarkmovies #westworldbutforhallmark pic.twitter.com/tZXo7aZFOl